photo by Grace DuVal

 2025 Backstitch, 3S Artspace, Portsmouth NH

-2025 Artwear: The SOS Fashion Show, Somerville MA
+2024-2026 ArtWear: The Somerville Open Studios Fashion Show, Somerville MA

 2020 Project Upcycle, 3S Artspace, Portsmouth NH